-The Deputy SENDCo is also a qualified SENDCo and previously worked as a Deputy Headteacher at a large primary school in South London.
-She has been a qualified teacher for over a decade and was also her previous school's Looked After Children (LAC) Co-ordinator and the schools Designated Safeguarding Lead (DSL).
-She is also qualified to test for Assessment and Access Arrangements, to a Level Seven level, which means she can apply for exam access arrangements (see point five).
+The Deputy SENDCo is a qualified SENDCo and previously worked as a primary Deputy Headteacher.
+She has been a qualified teacher for over a decade and was her previous school's Looked After Children (LAC) Co-ordinator and the schools Designated Safeguarding Lead (DSL).